frankframework/frank-manual/docs/source/gettingStarted/horizonsForEach.rst

         </XsltPipe>
         <ForEachChildElementPipe
             name="iterateDestinations"
-            elementXpathExpression="/destinations/destination">
+            elementXPathExpression="/destinations/destination">
           <!-- You will add your sender here -->
           <Forward name="success" path="Exit"/>
           <Forward name="failure" path="ServerError"/>
         </ForEachChildElementPipe>
       </Pipeline>

-The ``<ForEachChildElementPipe>`` applies the ``elementXpathExpression`` to the incoming message and iterates over the result set.
+The ``<ForEachChildElementPipe>`` applies the ``elementXPathExpression`` to the incoming message and iterates over the result set.
 In the transformed example booking shown in :ref:`transform`, there is one match:

 .. code-block:: XML